 Become familiar with some of the most popular terms associated with insurance policies so you understand pricing and value.
 Here are some terms to know:

-- Coinsurance: Your plan may require you to make coinsurance payments after you’ve met your deductible.
+- Coinsurance.
+Your plan may require you to make coinsurance payments after you’ve met your deductible.
 Your coinsurance payments will be a set percentage of each medical visit you have or the medical service you receive.
-You will pay this percentage directly to the doctor’s office or hospital that provided your medical service.
+You’ll pay this percentage directly to the doctor’s office or hospital that provided your medical service.
 Your insurance plan will then pay the remaining percentage.

 The price you pay is divided between all of these factors.
 You should carefully evaluate each plan to determine which option best fits your budget.